 Best Chip Shop Competition

 This is a highlight in the ‘chip community’!
 The competition has been held over the last 15 years and over recent years we have insisted shops have to be good enough to enter – so that means they have to do the training first.
 We are thrilled that each year the standards just get higher!
 The consumers’ top voted chips are consistently the better quality chips – so consumers like eating less fat and don’t like them ‘greasy’!
-The next competition will be held in 2019.
+This competition is annual and requires CGBFP training to enter.

 Free online training

-Go and check this out on this site!
-This is our way to lift the quality of chips by the whole industry – and from what consumers tell us – it works!
+Go and check this out in our tabs!
+This is our way to lift the quality of chips for the whole industry – and from what consumers tell us – it works!

 Free training workshops

 We work with regional groups (e.g. Healthy Families, District Health Boards, Regional Councils and Migrant Groups) to give free training workshops.
-If you want to find out more, contact firstname.lastname@example.org to see if one is planned for your region or if you can initiate one!
+If you want to find out more, contact email@example.com to initiate one!

 These workshops have been really popular and provide a great forum for operators to network, swap ideas and learn from each other – plus they leave fully trained with a certificate!